Andeskjerf/Bandcamp-Fetcher/README.md

 You can run it once to get any missing purchases, or set it on a systemd timer or crontab to schedule it.

 ## args
+* arg1: your Bandcamp username
-* arg1: identity cookie (get this from your logged in browser)
+* arg2: identity cookie (get this from your logged in browser)
-* arg2: path to save any downloads
+* arg3: path to save any downloads